-Copyright © 2023 Russell Investments.
+Copyright © 2023.
+Russell Investments Canada Limited.
 All rights reserved.
-This information contained on this website is proprietary and may not be reproduced, transferred, or distributed in any form without prior written permission from Russell Investments.
+This material is proprietary and may not be reproduced, transferred, or distributed in any form without prior written permission from Russell Investments.
+It is delivered on an "as is" basis without warranty.